IT-miez/blog-api-project/README.md

 ## Express backend, MongoDB database, React frontend
 This project uses Express for backend, MongoDB NoSQL database for data storage and React as frontend.
+ESLint is used for finding styling issues and code readability issues.

+## Version: 0.7 (26.12.2023)
+Most of the functionalities done.</br>
+User can register and login.
+User has profile page with all posts shown by titles.
+User can make posts.
+User can make comments to posts.

 ## Version: 0.1
 This version is only the base of the project with only templates done.